 In effect, Jesus was asking Pilate if this was a genuine question or purely an academic one.
 He was not merely checking on Pilate's sincerity.
 He was opening up Pilate's heart to himself, to reveal to Pilate his unwillingness to deal with the implications of Jesus's answer.
 In the pursuit of truth, intent is prior to content, or to the availability of it.
 The love of truth and the willingness to submit to its demands is the first step.

 To all of this the skeptic might say that such conclusions may be drawn only if the God of the Bible exists.
 To that I heartily answer, Absolutely!
 And on numerous campuses around the world it has been my thrilling privilege to present a defense for the existence of God, the reality of the resurrection, and the authority of the Scriptures unique in their splendor and convincing in the truth they proclaim.
 But let us not miss what the skeptic unwittingly surrenders by saying that all this could be true only if God exists.
 For implicit in that concession is the Law of Non-contradiction and the Law of Rational Inference, which exist only if truth exists.
 Truth, in turn, can exist only if there is an objective standard by which to measure it.
-That objective, unchanging absolute is God.
+That objective, unchanging absolute is God, further revealed to us in the person of Christ.

 I heard a cute little story, growing up in India.
 It is the story of a little boy who had lots of pretty marbles.
 But he was constantly eyeing his sister's bagful of candy.
 One day he said to her, "If you give me all your candy, I'll give you all of my marbles."
 She gave it much thought, and agreed to the trade.
 He took all her candy and went back to his room to get his marbles.
 But the more he admired them the more reluctant he became to give them all up.
 So he hid the best of them under his pillow and took the rest to her.
 That night, she slept soundly, while he tossed and turned restlessly, unable to sleep and thinking, "I wonder if she gave me all the candy?"

 I have often wondered, when I see our angry culture claiming that God has not given us enough evidence, if it is not the veiled restlessness of lives that live in doubt because of their own duplicity.
 The battle in our time is posed as one of the intellect, in the assertion that truth is unknowable.
-But that may be only a veneer for the real battle, that of the heart.
+But that may be only a veneer for the real battle, that of the heart, which even now the risen Christ pursues.

 Ravi Zacharias is founder and chairman of the board of Ravi Zacharias International Ministries.